marlon360/nifty-uploader-webcomponents/readme.md

 ### Script tag

-- Put the script tag `<script src='https://unpkg.com/nifty-uploader-webcomponents'></script>` in the head of your index.html
+- Put the script tag `<script src='https://unpkg.com/@nifty-uploader/web-components'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### Node Modules
-- Run `npm install nifty-uploader-webcomponents --save`
+- Run `npm install @nifty-uploader/web-components --save`
-- Put the script tag `<script src='node_modules/nifty-uploader-webcomponents/dist/niftyuploader.js'></script>` in the head of your index.html
+- Put the script tag `<script src='node_modules/@nifty-uploader/web-components/dist/niftyuploader.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### Angular
-- Run `npm install nifty-uploader-webcomponents --save`
+- Run `npm install @nifty-uploader/web-components --save`
 - Include the `CUSTOM_ELEMENTS_SCHEMA` in the modules that use the components
 - Call `defineCustomElements(window)` from `main.ts` (or some other appropriate place)